0800 043 0020

 Welcome toJS Travel Insurance

-Dance competitions utilize a more refined system of levels to ensure fair and balanced competition.
+Dance Competitions utilise a more refined system of levels to ensure fair and balanced competition.
 These levels are often broken down by a combination of factors, including:

-Competitions typically divide participants into age groups, such as
+Competitions typically divide participants into groups, such as:

 These age ranges can vary slightly between competitions.

-Within each age group, dancers are further categorised by skill level.
+Within each age group, dancers are further categorised by skill levels.
 Common skill levels include:

 • Novice/Recreational: For beginners or those with limited competition experience.